You want smart political talk without the meltdowns?

 They serve inner city poor and offer it at lower prices.

-They have m excellent value formation.
+They have excellent value formation.

 These are good things that a secular-minded government, even from the left, should value.

-This has such good effects on people that we absolutely can't discriminate against it and exclude it.
+And this has such good effects on people that we absolutely can't discriminate against it and exclude it and treat it like it's secondhand smoke and no kid could ever be exposed to it.

-The breakdown of discipline, Sean, the elimination in the inner city of uh religious-based education like Catholic schools, the absence of a voucher system, the absence of choice in schools, a lack of competition, a lack of discipline, the lack of decency, and the kind of values we grew up with are gone, and it is to our detriment that that is the case.
+The breakdown of discipline, Sean, the elimination in the inner city of religious-based education like Catholic schools, the absence of a voucher system, the absence of choice in schools, the lack of competition, the lack of discipline, the lack of decency, and the kind of values we grew up with are gone.

-I mean, they've just seem to have lost their mind, and a party that you know used to have reasonable people in it, like Joe Lieberman is no longer exists.
+And a party that used to have reasonable people in it, like Joe Lieberman, no longer exists.

 I don't either, Sean.